This pie-inspired Banana Cream Chia Pudding comes together quickly and easily. Plus, it’s healthy and oh-so delicious.

 - Optional: A sprinkling of unsweetened coconut shreds

-Thank you for reading my tribute, and I hope that you enjoy this recipe.
+Thank you for reading my tribute, and I hope that you enjoy this Banana Cream Chia Pudding.
 It really is VERY delicious!